Permitted Development – Larger Single Storey Rear Extensions – Update 25 May 2019

 Legislation came into force on 25 May 2019 which permanently extends the right for larger single storey rear extensions to be built under permitted development.

 Previously such extensions which were deemed to be permitted development had to be completed by 30 May 2019.
 The legislation removes the date by which the larger extension must be completed, thereby making the right permanent.
 This also applies to those with prior approval who no longer have to complete the development by 30 May 2019, including where this is set out in a letter granting prior approval.
 Applicants are no longer required to notify the local planning authority that the development is complete.

 Any such proposals will still be subject to the associated neighbour consultation scheme and this requires that the relevant Local Planning Authority is informed of the proposed work via a prior approval application.

-For all such applications received from 19th August onwards there will be a fee of £96.
+For all such applications received from 19 August there will be a fee of £96.

 - The details of the above are outlined in SI 2019 907 – The Town and Country Planning (Permitted Development, Advertisement and Compensation Amendments) (England) Regulations 2019 [external link] which comes into force on 25 May 2019.